 Frequently Asked Questions about Tanzanite

 Turquoise is the traditional December birthstone.
-Presenting as an opaque blue-green mineral, it is made up of hydrated copper phosphate and aluminum.
-Turquoise has a distinct tri-clinic structure.
-It can be waxy to the touch, glassy, or dull in appearance.
+This opaque blue-green mineral consists of hydrated copper phosphate and aluminum with a distinct tri-clinic structure.
+Turquoise can have a waxy touch or glassy to dull appearance.

-Turquoise has been prized and adorned as an ornamental stone for thousands of years.
-Generally, due to its poor wearability, the highest grades of turquoise are reserved for inlay and carving.
-However, you can buy some beautiful cabochon stones for jewelry like rings, necklaces, earrings, and bracelets.
-We recommend you purchase turquoise in a strong setting like a bezel to protect the stone.
+Turquoise has been treasured as an ornamental stone for thousands of years across many cultures.
+Due to its relatively poor wearability, the highest grades are typically reserved for inlay work and carving.
+However, beautiful cabochon turquoise stones are available for jewelry including rings, necklaces, earrings, and bracelets.
+For jewelry applications, a strong setting like a bezel is recommended to protect this softer gemstone.

 Carry the people you love in your heart everywhere you go in this beautiful locket pendant made from turquoise and mother of pearl.